As well as opportunities for worship we have a few regular groups which meet as part of our church life.

 The congregation sees itself as a close-knit community, which takes an interest in the welfare of our community.
 Members of the group visit and keep in contact with the most vulnerable in the parish.

 Recognising the sense of isolation many in the community were experiencing as a result of the Covid-19 restrictions, members of the group knitted angels and delivered them around the community at Christmas to the delight of many.
+This was followed more recently by Easter cards distributed to church members, the wider community and local businesses which had remained open during the most recent lockdown.

 A drop-in-café is held on a Wednesday of each week from 10.00am to 12 noon in Springfield Community Church.
 The café has become increasingly busy since it moved into the refurbished Springfield church building rather than the old hall.
 Tea, coffee, biscuits, home baking and music are on the menu.
 It is a lovely, relaxed café with lots of companionship and laughter so do come along and join us.